Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 Conclusion

-Reducing the number of WooCommerce abandoned carts in your store doesn’t require a lot of effort.
+Reducing the number of shopping cart abandonment in your store doesn’t require a lot of effort.
 But you do need to focus on the little things that you often ignore.

 The idea is to work smart and adopt the right methods for optimizing your store.
 I have offered the solutions that I found more actionable and result-oriented.
 You can be more creative and look for a better solution.